Gowtham-app-developer/Flutter-Interview-Questions/README.md

 ## Difference b/w @required vs assert

 - __@required__ is an annotation that will create a warning for you to remember that the named parameter is necessary for the class to work as expected.

+__Example__

 ```ruby
 class Test {